3lvis/Sync/README.md

 [![License](https://img.shields.io/cocoapods/l/NSManagedObject-ANDYNetworking.svg?style=flat)](http://cocoadocs.org/docsets/NSManagedObject-ANDYNetworking)
 [![Platform](https://img.shields.io/cocoapods/p/NSManagedObject-ANDYNetworking.svg?style=flat)](http://cocoadocs.org/docsets/NSManagedObject-ANDYNetworking)

-This is a category that eases your every day job of parsing an API and getting it into CoreData.
+This is a category that eases your every day job of parsing a `JSON` response and getting it into CoreData.

 * Handles operations in safe background threats
 * Thread safe saving (if you're saving in the wrong thread, we'll tell you) [Soon]